 Just because you inherited a home does not necessarily that it has a ton of value.
 It will all depend on the condition of the house.
 Sometimes it might not be worth it all; especially if you do not have the funds to bring it up to par for sale.

 If you don’t want to deal with making repairs, updating kitchens, improving landscaping and overall cleanup, don’t worry.
-You may be able to sell sell it to a We buy Georgia houses for cash company like us, as-is.
+You may be able to sell sell it to a We buy Atlanta houses for cash company like us, as-is.
 It does not matter how long the house has been empty or what furnitures was left in the home; We can help.

 6) If the market will continue to grow faster than your other options, hang on to the investment